Pylons/substanced/docs/intro.rst

 - Facilities that allow developers to define "content" (e.g. "a blog   entry", "a product", or "a news item", etc).

-- A management (aka "admin") web UI which allows nonexpert but privileged users to create, edit, update, and delete developer-defined content as well as managing other aspects of the system such as users.
+- A management (aka "admin") web UI which allows nonexpert but privileged users to create, edit, update, and delete developer-defined content as well as managing other aspects of the system such as users, groups, security, etc.

 - "Undo" capability for actions taken via the management UI.